 Sydney NSW 200

 Anton was called to the bar in April 2015.
-He has a broad practice with a particular focus in employment and industrial relations law.
+He has a broad practice with a particular focus in employment and family law.

-Given his experience over more than a decade, Anton is able to approach and conduct his matters with a strategic focus and having regard to the legal and commercial interests and objectives of the client.
+Given his experience over nearly two decades, Anton is able to approach and conduct his matters with a strategic focus and having regard to the legal and commercial interests and objectives of the client.
 He is also able to work flexibly with solicitors and on direct access matters, including in relation to the preparation of pleadings and evidence.

 He has also acted in a wide variety of other matters including crime, property, equity and negligence.